csjaugustus/wechatscreenshotgenerator/README.md

 ## Adding an Entry
 <img src="https://user-images.githubusercontent.com/61149391/126956997-25d2fdfa-3120-4ee5-ad26-4295ab4a068a.png" width=50% height=50%>
 Save your square avatars under files\avatars in either .png or .jpg format.
+They do not need to be manually resized.
 You do not need to select an avatar or side if you are adding a time marker.

 ## Saving Images
 <img src="https://user-images.githubusercontent.com/61149391/126956499-00d8a9b4-8e35-41f2-a2cf-98ca538fec82.png" width=50% height=50%>